thwidge/brutalcss/readme.md

 ### Wow this is so perfect and amazing, can you make it available on a CDN for me?

 No!
 I don't trust y'all!
 You have lost my trust!
-Far and away the most important part of this CSS framework (:sweat_smile:) *is not even CSS*
+Far and away the most important part of this CSS framework (:sweat_smile:) *is not even CSS* and so can't be served from a CDN:

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```

-To put this on a CDN, the CSS couldn't be inlined and then it would be separated from the only part of this repo that actually matters.

 SCALE YOUR THING.
 I WANT TO READ YOUR THING ON MY PHONE.
 SCALE IT.